 Almost every unit production manager starts out as a production assistant—through that job, you learn the ins and outs of each and every department and establish a rapport with crew members.
 Following the PA position, the most common track to becoming a production manager is:

 - Second assistant director, then:

 - First assistant director, then:

 - Line producer, then:

 It should be noted that, while this is the usual track, it’s not the be-all and end-all.

 For McGowen, her standing as a successful and sought-after unit production manager came about through simple curiosity and asking lots of questions.
 She was an intern at CNN, pursuing the field of journalism with her sights initially set on becoming a hard news reporter.
 During a drive home from work at an ABC affiliate in Atlanta, she chatted with a production assistant who was blocking a street for the filming of a movie, which “planted a seed” in her head.

 “I started taking classes at the community college [in Atlanta] and learned more about film production,” she says.
 “Eventually, through one of the classes, I met a production manager...and I asked her if I could interview her.
-I did and went and talked to her and asked her a bunch of questions about what it was that she did and what her job was, and she recommended me to a production coordinator to work as a production assistant...so I ended up quitting my job at ABC and working on a movie.”
+I went and talked to her and asked her a bunch of questions about what it was that she did and what her job was, and she recommended me to a production coordinator to work as a production assistant.
+So I ended up quitting my job at ABC and working on a movie.”

 That gig led to more and more PA jobs on more and more movies.
-“As I went through that process, I learned that there were people that were in the DGA...I pursued that.
+“As I went through that process, I learned that there were people that were in the DGA,” she says.
+“I pursued that.
 I got into the DGA and became a 2nd AD.
-I worked on a variety of projects….television, multi-camera film...I did just about anything and everything you can think of, and from that, I became a 1st AD very briefly because I had learned about production managers and producers and I thought, ‘Well, that’s what I would like to try.’ ”
+I worked on a variety of projects—television, multi-camera film—I did just about anything and everything you can think of, and from that, I became a 1st AD very briefly because I had learned about production managers and producers and I thought, ‘Well, that’s what I would like to try.’ ”